RouteVN/route-graphics/tasks/TASK/000/TASK-003.md

 Elements, animations and audio are specifically different types.

-All elements have to follow specific interface, they have add, update, remove.

-All animations have animations interface.

-All audio also have audio interface.
+All elements have same interface, all animations have same interface, all audio have same interface. but interface of elements, animations, and audio are different.

 the above is just a draft code. we need to: